Revolutionizing Portable 4K Monitor: Prime Day Deal on INNOCN 27C1U-D

-Shenzhen, China, July 13, 2024 (GLOBE NEWSWIRE) -- July 13, 2024 – INNOCN, a pioneer in monitor technology, introduces the INNOCN 27C1U-D, a state-of-the-art 27-inch 4K USB-C laptop monitor designed to redefine productivity and entertainment on the go.
+Shenzhen, China, July 16, 2024 (GLOBE NEWSWIRE) -- July 16, 2024 – Shenzhen Century Joint Innovation Technology Company (INNOCN), a pioneer in monitor technology, introduces the INNOCN 27C1U-D, a state-of-the-art 27-inch 4K USB-C laptop monitor designed to redefine productivity and entertainment on the go.
 Tailored for both professionals and enthusiasts, the 27C1U-D combines exceptional visuals with seamless connectivity options.

 INNOCN's 27C1U-D offers superior picture and video quality with its advanced IPS panel featuring LED Backlit Technology.
 Featuring a 3840 x 2160p resolution, 178° wide viewing angle, frameless design, up to 400 nits brightness, and HDR 400 technology, it ensures vibrant colors and smooth image transitions.
 With robust USB-C, DisplayPort, and HDMI ports, the 27C1U-D supports effortless connectivity with laptops, MacBooks, smartphones, tablets, and more.
 This modern setup eliminates the need for traditional DVI/VGA ports, enhancing convenience and flexibility.
 Designed for ergonomic comfort, the monitor features swivel, height, and pivot adjustments, including left/right swivel up to 45°, ±5" height adjustment, forward tilt of 5°, backward tilt of 20°, and ±90° pivot.
 It is also VESA wall mountable (75x75mm), catering to various setup preferences.